ferrous-systems/wasm-training-2022/book/src/tutorial/web/image-filters.md

 With the basic setup for the Rust code done you can now write a function that applies the image filter to a given image.

-✅ Start by importing the necessary modules and structs from the `rustagram2` crate and the standrd library in your `src/lib.rs`.
+✅ Start by importing the necessary modules and structs from the `rustagram2` crate and the standard library in your `src/lib.rs`.

 ```rust
 {{#include ../../../../crates/web/src/lib.rs:5:7}}